-Flips the gradient, inverting the values of the custom weight paint range.
+Flips the gradient, mirroring the positions of the stops.

 - Color Mode

-Selection of the color space used for interpolation.
+Selection of the Color Model used for interpolation.

 Blends color by mixing each color channel and combining.